 Table P-17 shows that approximately 30 percent of the housing stock in unincorporated areas is relatively new, 20 years old or less.
-According to the 2014-2018 ACS, approximately 55 percent of the housing stock in the unincorporated areas of both eastern and western Riverside County were was built before 1990 (30 years or older).
+According to the 2014-2018 ACS, approximately 55 percent of the housing stock in unincorporated Riverside County was built before 1990 (30 years or older).
 In unincorporated Eastern Riverside County, 51.1 percent (14,360 units) of the housing stock was older than 30 years, and 56.4 percent (44,724 units) of the housing stock in unincorporated Western Riverside County was older than 30 years.
-Looking at this data, at least half of the homes in both areas are assumed to need of some type of rehabilitation and/or replacement. -Specific data on housing conditions is hard to determine based solely on the age of the housing stock.
+Looking at this data, at least half of the homes in both areas are assumed to need of some type of rehabilitation and/or replacement.
+Specific data on housing conditions is hard to determine based solely on the age of the housing stock.
 However, based on local knowledge, county staff believes these numbers are an accurate representation of homes in need of some level of rehabilitation.
 Additionally, to ensure an accurate number is represented, the county has included Action 17 which commits the County to completing a survey of mobilehomes and Action H-19 which commits the County to create a directory of Polanco Parks of their infrastructure needs.
 Both mobilehomes and Polanco Parks tend to have the highest rehabilitation needs.
-Based on this, it is safe to assume that a majority of these units are in need of some type of rehabilitation.